chilammps/Ovito/doc/python/introduction/overview.rst

 data model.
 In general, there are two different groups of objects that participate in the described system:
 Objects that constitute the modification pipeline (e.g. modifiers and a data source) and *data objects*, which enter the modification pipeline, get modified by it, or are newly produced by modifiers (e.g. particle properties).
-We will start by discussing the former group in the following.
+We will start by discussing the first group in the next section.

 ------------------------------------
 Data sources, modifiers, and more